Huang Ta-chou

-Huang Ta-chou (黃大洲 (Huáng Dàzhōu); born 7 February 1936), also known as Thomas Huang, is a Taiwanese economist, sociologist, and politician who served as the mayor of Taipei between 1990 and 1994.
+Huang Ta-chou (黃大洲 (Huáng Dàzhōu); born 7 February 1936), also known as Thomas Huang, is a Taiwanese economist, sociologist, and politician who served as the 9th mayor of Taipei from 1990 and 1994.
 He chaired the Chinese Taipei Olympic committee from 1998 to 2006.
 Before entering politics, Huang graduated with two degrees from National Taiwan University and earned a master's degree and a Ph.D. from Cornell University in the United States.

 Early life and education

 Huang was born in Shanhua, Tainan, in 1936 during the Japanese rule of Taiwan.
-He graduated from National Taiwan University (NTU), where Lee Teng-hui was once his instructor, with a Bachelor of Science (B.S.) in agricultural economics in 1960 and a Master of Science (M.S.) in the subject in 1962.
+After high school, he attended National Taiwan University (NTU), where he had Lee Teng-hui as an instructor.
+He graduated from NTU with a Bachelor of Science (B.S.) in agricultural economics in 1960 and a Master of Science (M.S.) in agricultural economics in 1962.

-After receiving his master's degree from NTU, Huang completed advanced studies in the United States, where he earned a second M.S. in rural sociology in 1966 from Cornell University.
+Huang completed doctoral studies in the United States, earning a second M.S. in rural sociology in 1966 from Cornell University.
 His master's thesis was titled, "Social differentiation in Taiwanese communities".
 In 1971, he earned his Ph.D. in rural sociology from Cornell.
 His doctoral dissertation was titled, "Rural-urban migration in Taiwan".

-After returning to Taiwan, Huang taught at National Taiwan University.
+After receiving his doctorate, Huang began teaching at National Taiwan University.